Bengali-speaking English Teacher in the UK

 Educate these adults up to a level set by the UK Government to obtain UK citizenship, or help them gain employment.
 Initially for two or three mornings a week, but there is the demand for more.

 Qualities & Gifts Sought

 ESOL or similar English teaching qualification.
+You have a heart for refugees and asylum seekers, and want to share your faith.
 A Bengali-speaking lady would have amazing opportunities.

 Our ref 3276